monfresh/laptop/README.md

 ## Requirements

-**I have not yet tested Macs with the M1 chip.
-The script should work under Rosetta 2.
-If you give it a try, please let me know if it worked.**
+**I have not yet tested the script on Macs with the M1 chip.
+As soon as I'm able to, I will update the script.
+See the [troubleshooting](https://github.com/monfresh/laptop/wiki/Troubleshooting-Errors) section if you run into any errors.**

 Supported operating systems: